decentraland/rca/Incidents/incident-5.md

     at processTimers (node:internal/timers:502:7)
 ```

-July-13-2022 A potential [fix](https://github.com/decentraland/catalyst/commit/3f12deb2536bf6dab39ae7bcdfdfcacb1e71f803) for the DB changes was added and tested on **peer-ap1** but the same issue happened.
+July-13-2022 A [fix](https://github.com/decentraland/catalyst/commit/3f12deb2536bf6dab39ae7bcdfdfcacb1e71f803) for the DB changes was added and tested on **peer-ap1** but the same issue happened.

-July-13-2022 A Catalyst tag version with a rollback of all the Catalyst DB changes was created and tested on **peer-ap1**.
+July-13-2022 A Catalyst tag version with a rollback of **all the Catalyst DB** changes was created and tested on **peer-ap1**.
 The HTTP Request pattern still happen.
-Concluding that the issue was not being caused by the DB changes.

-July-13-2022 In order to be sure, another tag version was tested started from `v4.8.0` and with the DB changes and everything worked fine
+July-13-2022 In order to be sure, another tag version was tested started from `v4.8.0` and with the DB changes and everything worked fine.
+This had the major DB changes and the fix for the `overwrittenBy` value calculation on the DB.

-July-13-2022 The remaining biggest change was in lambdas, this was rollback and all the changes in the middle patches between `v4.8.0` and `v4.8.4` versions were added, creating a new version with all the changes but this refactor.
+July-13-2022 The remaining biggest change was in Lambdas, this was rollback and all the changes in the middle patches between `v4.8.0` and `v4.8.4` versions were added, creating a new version with all the changes but this refactor.
 In theory, the removed change shouldn't have affected the performance as it was just a reorganization of the endpoints to use Well Known Components and not an actual implementation.

 July-14-2022 The tag version was tested overnight and everything worked normal.
 Users were allowed to join **peer-ap1** again.